 Many have been very critical of FATCA.
 Its main objective is to level off the playing field for all, by bringing the out of compliance evader (hiding money offshore) into compliance.
 This sounds fair.
 Nonetheless, FATCA is also perceived to be a U.S. campaign which uses all of the banks of the world to search and find any “US person”.
 These banks are then forced to bankroll these searches under the threat of a 30% withholding penalty, if they do not perform the work.
 Meaning, if the Foreign Financial Institutions don’t comply, and provide the financial information to the I.R.S., their account holders will be docked 30% of payments from U.S. sources.

 Net net, we have the I.R.S. receiving and giving information out on its citizens.
 Is this right?
 Many believe that this type of sensitive information (name, address, tax I.D. numbers, account numbers and balances) could potentially fall in the wrong hands (kidnappers, extortionists, etc.).
 Although the I.R.S. has reiterated that it will only exchange with the countries that meet very stringent privacy and technical standards, this type of information is automatically digitally transferred, and cyber –security risks will always be present.
 Many also think that the I.R.S. is still missing the boat, and that tax avoidance is still best executed via Real Estate.
 China and Russia are the largest investors in U.S. Real Estate.
 These countries have not signed IGA’s, and their citizens are pouring their wealth in our country.

 Finally, there is always hope in our great country.
-Our country offers a plea bargain program; also known as the Offshore Voluntary Disclosure Program (OVDP), which the I.R.S. re-opened at the beginning of 2012.
+Our country offers a plea bargain program; also known as the Offshore Voluntary Disclosure Program (OVDP), which the I.R.S. re-opened at the beginning of 2012 for those that may be hiding money offshore.
 Still open today, until further notice.